Statistical inference on representational geometries: Materials and Methods

-With our fMRI data based simulation we aim to show that our analyses are correct and functional for real fMRI data which may contain additional statistical regularities, which we did not take into account in our deep neural network based simulations.
-To do so, we took a large published dataset of fMRI responses to images and sampled from this dataset to generate datasets across which we would like to generalize.
+With our fMRI-data-based simulation, we aim to show that our analyses are correct and functional for real fMRI data.
+Real data may contain additional statistical regularities, which we did not take into account in our deep-neural-network-based simulations.
+To do so, we took a large published dataset of fMRI responses to images and sampled from this dataset to generate hypothetical experimental datasets across which we would like to generalize.
 All scripts for the fMRI data based simulation are openly available on \url{https://github.com/adkipnis/fmri-simulations}.

-\paragraph{Dataset} For these simulations we used data from \citep{horikawa2017}\footnote{as available from \url{https://openneuro.org/datasets/ds001246/versions/1.2.1}}.
+\paragraph{Dataset.} For these simulations we used data from \citep{horikawa2017}\footnote{as available from \url{https://openneuro.org/datasets/ds001246/versions/1.2.1}}.
 This dataset contains fMRI data collected from 5 subjects viewing natural images selected from ImageNet or imagining images from a category.
 For our simulations we used only the "test" datasets, which contain 50 different images from distinct categories, which were each presented 35 times to each subject giving us an overall reliable signal and repetitions to resample from.

 We used the automatic MRI preprocessing pipeline implemented in fMRIPrep 1.5.2. (\cite{fmriprep1}; \cite{fmriprep2}; RRID:SCR\_016216), which is based on \emph{Nipype} 1.3.1 (\cite{nipype1}; \cite{nipype2}; RRID:SCR\_002502).
 This program was also used to produce the following description of the preprocesing performed: